Find Grad Schools

 Time Management: Managing one’s own time and the time of others.

-There were about 127,400 jobs for Editor in 2016 (in the United States).
+In 2016, there was an estimated number of 127,400 jobs in the United States for Editor.
 There is little to no growth in job opportunities for Editor.
 There will be an estimated 12,000 positions for Editor per year.

 undefined